theNerd247/john4Study/main.md

 1. He died

 _Romans 5:8_

 2. He rose from the grave

 _1 Corinthians 15:3-6_

+This is a historical fact.
+Check out some of Josh McDowell's resources online.

+3. He is the ONLY Way

 Today there is a common misonception that as long as we're a "good person" we'll get to heaven!

-3. He is the ONLY Way

 _John 14:6_
 _Romans 10:9_